 - Upon completion of work activities, temporarily disturbed areas will be revegetated with native plant species.
-A revegetation plan will be developed that addresses revegetating areas where Borel Project features have been removed (Measure 17); - Natural landscape drainage patterns will be maintained to the extent practicable (Measure 30); - SCE or the contractor will develop a Stormwater Pollution Prevention Plan (SWPPP) in accordance with the State Water Resources Control Board General Construction Permit and local regulations.
-The SWPPP will include best management practices (BMPs) to reduce or eliminate construction impacts to stormwater runoff (Measure 32); and - Footings will be left in place at siphons, flumes, and penstocks to minimize ground disturbance to the extent possible (Measure 36).
+A revegetation plan will be developed that addresses revegetating areas where Borel Project features have been removed.
+The revegetation plan will also detail any proposed non-native invasive species management and monitoring.
+Monitoring for a year following construction will be a part of the revegetation plan.
+To the extent possible, restoration of disturbed areas will use locally grown native plants, weed and pathogen free, and species and seeds purchased will come from a verified weed-free native seed nursery.
+On NFS lands, any hydroseeding will follow Forest Service prescribed rules (Measure 17); - Natural landscape drainage patterns will be maintained to the extent practicable (Measure 30); - SCE or the contractor will develop a Stormwater Pollution Prevention Plan (SWPPP) in accordance with the State Water Resources Control Board General Construction Permit and local regulations.
+The SWPPP will include best management practices (BMPs) to reduce or eliminate construction impacts to stormwater runoff.
+On NFS lands, Forest Service personnel will be present and work alongside the contractor's Qualified SWPPP Developer (QSD)/Qualified SWPPP Practitioner (QSP).
+(Measure 32); and - Footings will be left in place at siphons, flumes, and penstocks to minimize ground disturbance to the extent possible (Measure 36).